Two Pilots™ Home | Navigation | Site map | Products | Download | Order | Support | Contact us | For Publishers | OEM

-You can create and edit EXIF and IPTC data using the command line.
-Working with single files as well as batch editing are available.
+You can create and edit EXIF and IPTC data using command line.
+Using the command line, you can work with batch files or single files.

 Each tag has a type.
 The value of a tag depends on its type.
 For example, if a tag is the string type, then it contains a string, but if a tag is the numeral data type, then it may contain only a number.
 There are also tags which have the ordinal type which may take only predetermined values.